 Crop marks are very thin lines that indicate where the item should be cropped or cut.
 If you’re using crop marks, they will be inside the bleed.

-Because the cut or trim could be slightly off, it’s recommended that you keep text and any important details in what is referred to as the “safe zone”.
+Because the cut or trim could be slightly off, it’s recommended that you keep text and any important details spaced away from what is referred to as the “safe zone”.
 If the text gets too close to the crop marks, there’s a chance it could be partially cut off.

 When you’re preparing your files, be sure to follow the printer’s instructions related to bleed and crop marks in order to ensure the best results.
 The size requirements for bleed and safe zones can vary depending on the printer and the size of the item that is being printed.
 For example, the bleed might add 1/8” (0.125″) to the height and width of the document and the safe zone might be 1/8″ (0.125″) inside the crop marks on all sides.